North Americas Leader

 Dajcor values its commitment to the environment.
 We collect and recycle scrap aluminum, to be re-melted into billet.
 Dajcor can extrude product with recycled billet, and we have a pollution treatment unit within our self-contained anodize facility to treat waste water before being released to the water system.

 Developed by the U.S. Green Building Council (USGBC), Leadership in Energy & Environmental Design (LEED) is an internationally recognized green building certification system.
-This program proves third party that a building has been constructed using environmentally friendly strategies, such as energy savings, water efficiency, CO2 emissions reduction, and improved indoor environmental quality.
+This program proves third party that a building has been constructed using environmentally friendly strategies, such as energy savings, water efficiency, CO2emissions reduction, and improved indoor environmental quality.

 LEED program provides building owners and operators a concise framework for identifying and implementing practical and measurable green building design, construction, operations, and maintenance solutions.